timstoddard/PassThePlebs/README.md

-This chrome extension adds Polyratings to the class listings on PASS.
+This Chrome extension adds several useful features, such as Polyrating integration, to the class listings on PASS.

 Features:
 * Polyrating and number of evaluations appear below the instructor's name